Getting Started With GSA Schedules

 In addition, your company may be qualified to pursue special government programs designed to benefit socioeconomic businesses.
 Learn more at Small Business Goals and from GSA’s Office of Small Business Utilization.
 Some programs require an additional certification from the Small Business Administration from the Veterans’ Administration for Veteran-owned small businesses and service-disabled Veteran-owned small businesses.

-As a general note it is important for companies to recognize the FAR was amended (through Interim Rule 2012-013) to prohibit the award of contracts using Fiscal Year (FY) 2012 appropriated funds to any Inverted Domestic Corporation (IDC).
-While this currently is limited to FY 12, a similar restriction applied to several preceding years and may apply also to future FYs.
+As a general rule, it is important for companies to recognize the FAR was amended (through Interim Rule 2012-013) to prohibit the award of contracts using Fiscal Year (FY) 2012 appropriated funds to any Inverted Domestic Corporation (IDC).
+While this currently is limited to FY 2012, a similar restriction applied to several preceding years and may apply also to future fiscal years.
 An IDC is a corporation that used to be incorporated in the United States, or used to be a partnership in the United States, but now is incorporated in a foreign country, or is a subsidiary whose parent corporation is incorporated in a foreign country.

 Next Steps: Responding to a Solicitation

-Your firm has completed the vendor toolbox training and decided which GSA Schedule contract is the best fit, and preliminary registrations have been completed.
+Your firm has completed the vendor toolbox training, decided which GSA Schedule contract is the best fit, and preliminary registrations have been completed.
 Now you can dedicate the required time and resources to respond to a GSA solicitation.